tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

     Object::toString

-So in this case, although it looks like the left hand side is pointing to a class, it's actually pointing to an instance. `toString` is an instance method on `Object`, not a static method.
+So in this case, although it looks like the left hand side is pointing to a class (like the static method reference), it's actually pointing to an instance. `toString` is an instance method on `Object`, not a static method.
 The reason why you might not use the regular instance method syntax is because you may not yet have an instance to refer to.

 So before, when we call `x` colon colon `toString`, we know the value of `x`.
 There are some situations where you don't have a value of `x` and in these cases, you can still pass around a reference to the method but supply a value later using this syntax.